Mindfulness When Overstimulated by Screens, Noise, or Multitasking

 Lower stimulation first.
 Reduce noise, dim brightness, silence alerts, close extra tabs, or change rooms before you try to meditate.
 If closing your eyes feels unsafe or uncomfortable, keep them open and soften your gaze toward one plain object.

 Choose one anchor before beginning.
-That might be feet on carpet, one hand touching the table, a single sound, or a slow stretch.
-Deciding in advance prevents the “which technique should I use?” spiral.
+That might be a guitar pick between two fingers, one hand resting on a table, a single sound, or a slow stretch.
+One pattern we notice: deciding in advance often prevents the “which technique should I use?” spiral from becoming part of the overload.

 Don’t meditate just because it sounds more disciplined.
 If you are too activated to sit, use movement or environmental change instead.
 Walk to the hallway, loosen your shoulders, splash cool water on your face, or stand by a window.
 For work-specific resets, our mindfulness at work guide covers short practices that fit between meetings.